jepiqueau/jepiqueau.github.io/_posts/2023-08-31-Ionic7React-SQLite-CRUD-App .md

 # Ionic 7 SQLite Database CRUD App Example Tutorial using React and @capacitor-community/sqlite
 ---

-*last updated on August 31, 2023 by Quéau Jean Pierre*
+*last updated on September 3, 2023 by Quéau Jean Pierre*

 In that tutorial we will learned how to create a Ionic7/React basic CRUD application and implement the @capacitor-community/sqlite plugin to store the data in a SQLite database.